US STOCKS-Nasdaq hits 15-year high, propelled by Amazon, Microsoft

 Xerox slumped as much as 14 percent to a 52-week low of $11.32 after it cut its 2015 profit forecast, adding to a growing list of companies that have blamed a strong U.S. currency for weakened results or forecasts.

 Comcast abandoned its proposed $45 billion merger with Time Warner Cable after U.S. regulators said the deal would give Comcast an unfair advantage in the Internet-based services market.
-Time Warner rose 3.7 percent to $154.41 while Comcast was up 0.8 percent at $57.73.
+Time Warner rose 2.2 percent to $152 and Comcast was little changed.

-Mylan's shares rose 2.8 percent to $75.78 after the generic drugmaker said it would commence a formal offer to buy Perrigo.
-Perrigo was down 3 percent to $195.50 after it rejected the offer for the second time in a week.

 * India central bank sets cut-off rate of 6.24 percent at 14-day variable rate reverse repo auction